ynov-lyon-mobilite-20-21/node-api/API-doc.md

 | --- | --- | --- | --- | --- |
 | refreshToken | unspecified | unspecified | string | unspecified |

+#### Return

+200 OK

+Errors:
+- If refresh token doesn't exist, inactive or already expire : 400 Bad Request 'INVALID_TOKEN'
+- If no user found with this token : 404 Not Found 'USER_DOESNT_EXIST'

 ---

 ### Logout